 Top Activities to Do in the Summer

-- Icelandic Horseback riding: Iceland is known for a special species of horse simply called an “Icelandic horse”.
-They’re most notable for their small pony-like size, however they are not to be confused, they are a full-fledged horse.
+- Icelandic Horseback riding: Iceland is known for a special species of the horse simply called an “Icelandic horse”.
+They’re most notable for their small pony-like size, however, they are not to be confused, they are full-fledged horses.
 Size shouldn’t matter!
-If you’re an equestrian lover you won’t want to miss your chance in riding one of these while here in the summer since they are the only breed of horse in thecountry.
+If you’re an equestrian lover you won’t want to miss your chance in riding one of these while here in the summer since they are the only breed of horse in the country.

 - Secret Solstice Festival: Be warned, if you watch the video below you will book your ticket to Iceland and partake in this music festival.
 There’s something about the potential of cracking open a few cold ones while partying in the middle of a glacier that gets me excited.
 Am I the only one?